 People are hooked with their smart phones & tablets nowadays.
 Studies show that 64% of the US population owns a smartphone.
 The accessibility of having information needed to make a purchase is now within the reach of consumers as they can search for an emerging product, read about reviews and directly purchase in their mobile phones.
 This behavior has affected a ton of advertising strategies for advertisers as mobile penetration rises year after year.

-This shows that mobile is the best way of advertise your business.
+This shows that mobile is the best way to advertise your business.

 Most marketers still have doubts in advertising thru mobile as there are cookie and targeting issues.
 Worry not, we are here to decode these myths:

 Myth 1: Mobile is not an effective way to advertise – CLEARLY FALSE

 A user’s first touch point when deciding to purchase is pretty much always mobile.
 Here, they are not bound to open their desktop just to take a look at trending products, research about its benefits and read on reviews.

 In the US, conversion rates otherwise known as purchase behaviors have been declining for desktop.
 In the tables shown below, comparison of both Q1 2014 & 2015 shows that purchases made thru tablets increased, a minor (0.08%) decline for smartphones and almost 0.20% decline for desktop.

 Myth 2: Mobile inventory is limited – FALSE